romeov1/coursera_getting-cleaningdata/README.md

-title: Coursera "Getting and Cleaning Data" final assignment.
+Coursera "Getting and Cleaning Data" final assignment
-output: html_document

 This repository contains 4 files:
 1. this "README.md" file with general information about this repository